 - Is the profit stable?

-Once you’ve done your research, sought advice, talked to the owner, etc. you might finally decide that you want to purchase a website.
-At that point, you’ll need to cover a few based:
+Once you’ve done your research, sought advice, talked to the owner, etc., you might finally decide that you want to purchase a website.
+At that point, you’ll need to cover a few bases:

-Ensure that the seller is willing to give you details like name, phone number (call them!), address, business numbers, tax numbers, etc. and then run those details against any government databases that may be available in your country.
+Ensure that the seller is willing to give you details like name, phone number, address, business numbers, tax numbers, etc., and then run those details against any government databases that may be available in your country.
 You want to be 100% sure that this person owns the website contents and domain name and have the authority to sell it.

 Make sure you know exactly what you’re buying.
 Is it the domain name alone or is it the entire website inclusive of the contents, servers, databases, images, mailing list, etc. Be very specific.

-Contracts are messy, expensive and sometimes not even that useful (international stuff is hard).
+Contracts are messy, expensive, and sometimes not even that useful (international stuff is hard).
 That being said, a contract can be useful for outlining a sale process, as well as resolving any issues quickly should some problem arise in the future.
-Please don’t use stuff taken off the web – talk to an IP lawyer in your city.
+Please don’t use stuff taken off the web, instead talk to an IP lawyer in your city.

 If you’re buying a website from someone it’s good to remember that they have a lot of expertise and connections in the industry.
 The last thing you want is to spend big on a website and then they go off and make a new one and take your market.